How to Do a Dumbbell Pullover to Work Your Chest and Back Simultaneously

 While the pectoralis major in the front of your chest controls pushing moments (think: push-ups and bench presses), the latissimus dorsi muscle, spanning both sides of the mid- to lower-back, powers pulling movements (think: rows and pull-ups).

 It doesn’t get much more contradictory than that.
 However, by taking the shoulders through a huge range of motion, the dumbbell pullover exercise is able to tap both muscle groups.
-Here’s how to do it right.
+Here’s how to do it right and why you should include it in your workouts.

 Dumbbell Pullover: Step-by-Step Instructions